tis22/Minecraft_RL/README.md

 ### Evaluating the trained agent
-To evaluate a trained agent, use the `--evaluate` flag.
+To evaluate a trained agent, use the `--eval` flag.
 - The program uses the trained model stored on the disk.
 - If no local model is found, it downloads the model from Google Drive.